Jbleezy/BO2-Reimagined/README.md

 * Tower Trap (upgraded): upgrading no longer resets the duration of the trap
 * Zombies spawn in the Docks zone when in the Docks Gates zone
 * Zombies spawn in the Docks Gates zone when in the Docks zone
+* Changed Zombie Shield recipe name on HUD from "Shield" to "Zombie Shield"
 * Quest: Blundergat gets full ammo when picked up (normally missing one clip)
 * Quest: number pad only needs each number to be shocked once in order to complete
 * Quest: can enter the plane in afterlife with any amount of players